Neumi/ethersweep2/README.md

 # ethersweep
 Ethernet + UDP + Json motor controller.
 Based on open source soft- and hardware.
+Version2 has an built in AS5600 magnetic encoder for position feedback, the option for an END-stop for homing and an E-stop -just in case.
+The controller uses 8.5V to 12V from an XT60 connector.

 ## What it does
 Ethersweep is a simple to use ethernet connected stepper motor driver.
 It lets you use JSON formatted string to controll stpper motors via Ethernet.